Antonio Sotomayor: Early life

 Antonio Sotomayor was born on May 13, 1902, in Chulumani, Bolivia to parents Celia Meza and Juan Sotomayor.
+His family moved to La Paz when he was a teenager.
 He studied at Escuela de Bellas Artes in La Paz, with Belgian metal artist Adolfe Lambert.

 Career

 In 1923, Sotomayor immigrated to San Francisco.
 He initially worked as a dishwasher at the Palace Hotel, a role that only lasted five days.
 While working at the Palace he learned English and he would paint caricatures of his co-workers at the hotel, eventually they made him the "artist in residence".
 In the 1930s he painted two murals at the Palace Hotel, in the room known as “The Pied Piper.”
 When he had first arrived in San Francisco he had wanted to be an architect, but over time he changed.
 He continued his studies at the Mark Hopkins Institute of Art (now San Francisco Art Institute).

 In 1937, he painted El Tigrero (1937) mural for the Richard Neutra designed Arthur and Mona Hofmann House in nearby Hillsborough, California.
 In 1939, he created murals for the Peruvian Pavilion and the Fountain of the Pacific, (a 36 foot by 46 foot, terracotta relief map) for the Golden Gate International Exposition on Treasure Island, 1939–1940 (GGIE).
 The relief map was executed at Gladding McBean in Lincoln, California.
 The fountain is one of very few surviving artifacts of the GGIE still existing on Treasure Island.
 The Treasure Island Museum is making efforts to have the fountain restored and placed on display once again.

 Sotomayor was an art professor at Mills College from 1942 to 1943.
 He taught art at California School of Fine Art (now the San Francisco Art Institute) from 1940 to 1950.

+In 1945, he was invited to a reception at the Fairmont Hotel in San Francisco hosted by President Harry Truman in honor of the drafting and ratification of the Charter of the United Nations.

+In 1967, Sotomayor and his wife Grace embarked on a tour of South America, which included stops in Chile and Bolivia.

+In 1969, Sotomayor painted one of his masterpieces, called "The Party," which has been compared to Raphael's "The School of Athens."
+In his "The Party," Sotomayor recreates the history of art, beginning with the cave paintings of Lascaux and moving through Michelangelo, Raphael, Botticelli, Caravaggio, Rembrandt, Rubens, Durer, Velazquez, Goya, Renoir, Monet, Picasso, et al.

 He had a strong interest in religious art.
 In the early 1980s, Sotomayor painted a 30-panel mural for Grace Cathedral.

 Sotomayor was a member of San Francisco Art Association; The Family; and Bohemian Club.
 For over a decade, he was a member of the San Francisco Arts Commission, and received their "Award of Honor" in 1978.